DSJoo-CFD/RANS-model-for-buoyant-flows/README.md

   > mkdir -p $WM_PROJECT_USER_DIR/{run,applications,src}

-Next, overwrite the provided source codes by copying the provided files into the appropriate location.
+Next, overwrite the provided source code (folders named "run" and "applications") by copying the provided files into the appropriate locations.

 ## 3. Compile the Solver
 In a Linux environment, compile the solver located in "applications/mybuoyantBoussinesqSimpleFoam" by running the following commands sequentially: